ejulio/spider-feeder/README.md

     def __iter__(self):
         for url in self._api_request():
             yield (url, {})
-            # the second parameter is the extra data/fields from the API
+            # the second tuple element is the extra data/fields from the API

     def _api_request(self):
         # load URLs from the API and return them